Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on

 We see his heart moved the first time he hears the children singing with Maria, and then our hearts are moved as he reluctantly, then willingly, joins them in song.
 Maria persuades the captain to draw closer to his children rather than push them away and she lets him know how much they yearn for a closer relationship with him.

 In some way, we can all relate to the family dynamics going on in the Von Trapp home, their struggles and imperfections, and we feel encouraged watching them work through these challenges and come to a place of conciliation.
 After all, this is the outcome we ultimately desire as we experience our own family conflicts.

-The captain’s deep affection for his homeland is apparent throughout the film.
+The captain’s deep affection for his homeland is evident throughout the film.
 Upon the German invasion of Austria, his is the only house in the neighborhood not flying the flag of the Third Reich.
 And upon returning from his honeymoon, he tears up the Nazi flag he finds displayed outside his estate as a strong testament of his loyalty to Austria and his fierce opposition to the Nazi regime.